alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 - You can add `_` to numbers as separators to make it more readable.
   - _e.g. `100_000_000` as opposed to `100000000`_
 - You can print variable values using **String Interpolation**.
   - e.g. `"x has the value: \(x)"`

+  // todo: If you're bothering to define 'compilation error' you should also define 'string interpolation'

-Additionally we added the `.0` to the distance to make it easier to multiply it with pi when both the same datatype (`Double`).
+Additionally we added the `.0` to the distance.
+This makes it easier to multiply it with pi because both have the same datatype (`Double`).
 If one was a whole number and the other a decimal number, Xcode would have complained.
 We talk about this later.

 ### Using `var`